 Child (11) seriously injured in tragic bicycle accident in Krugsdorf!

-Development of traffic safety for children
+Development of road safety for children